wxcctechsummit/wxcclabguides/LTRCCT-3001/4_TaskBot.md

 ## Editing the Flow to use your bot
 - Retun to Services
-- click on the service that you created
+- Click on the service that you created
 - Click View My Flows
 - Click Create Flow
   > Flow Name: give your task flow a name